11 Steps to Find a Killer Brand Name for Your Startup

 No matter what approach you go for, make sure the name that you choose is catchy and memorable.

 And yes, avoid going for names that contain no intrinsic or linguistic meaning since you have to rely heavily on advertising to convey its meaning.

 2. Set The Brand Naming Process Criteria / Guidelines

 Make a set of criteria or brand guidelines while choosing the brand name options.

 Define what does your brand will represent and how it will convey your business essence.

-This criteria can be custom as per your unique requirement.
+These criteria can be customized as per your unique requirement.